-6. Section 10-1-603(D) establishes additional regulations for the floor area ratio.
+6. The maximum floor area ratio is 0.4 with neighborhood compatibility review.
+Without neighborhood compatibility review, the by-right FAR is .35, and Section 10-1-603(D) establishes additional regulations for the floor area ratio.
 In the hillside area as defined in Section 10-1-606(A), the floor area ratio may be reduced through conditions placed upon a Hillside Development Permit per Section 10-1-606(C).